modelsconf2018/artifact-evaluation/boronat/README.md

 Note that raw results for the newly contributed solutions **may differ slightly** as we have updated the solutions with feedback obtained from the anonymous reviewers of MODELS'18. **These changes do not affect the conclusions stated in the paper.**

 Additionally, two separate Gradle projects that illustrate how to use YAMTL for different model-to-model transformations are provided.
-These two projects include instruction on how to install (and run) them.
+These two projects include instructions on how to install (and run) them.
 The pointers to the projects are as follows:
 * [The transformation used in the benchmark](https://github.com/yamtl/examples/tree/master/yamtl.examples.mapping.batch.cps2dep): from cyberphysical systems to deployment models.
 * [A mapping from simple class diagrams to simple relational schemas](https://github.com/yamtl/examples/tree/master/yamtl.examples.mapping.batch.cd2db).